 - Finally, to qualify for a Home Equity Loan, lenders look at your loan to value ratio, credit score, and debt-to-income ratio.

 How Much Home Equity Do You Have:

 When you financed your home purchase, you made a down payment and then took a mortgage to buy the home.
 Your down payment represents the amount of equity you have.
 However, some events occurred since you purchased your home.
 Firstly, you paid off part of your mortgage.
 Secondly, home prices changed, sometimes up and other times down.
-To calculate your current home equity, you need to know your current home’s value and the balance of your mortgage(s).
+To calculate your current home equity, you need to know your existing home’s value and the balance of your mortgage(s).

 Here is a simple example.
 If your home is worth $400,000 and your current mortgage balance is $320,000, then you have $80,000 in equity.
 Can you take out a Home Equity Loan for $80,000?
-The answer is most likely, No, but in some circumstances possibly yes.
+The answer is most likely, No, but in some circumstances, possibly yes.

 Home Equity - How Much Can You Take Out